perldude/perldude/README.md

 * If someone tells you that person/agency A wants them to do something, go to the source.
 Get as close as you can to A and find out exactly what they want.
 * People at 18F are fantastic.
 That means you will have fantastic people on your projects.
 People you can rely on.
 IOW, I learned how to be on a real team again.
-* I am a terrible note-taker.
+* I am a terrible note taker.
 Perhaps it is a skill I will develop someday but it's not today.
-I hear some things and then I start thinking about them instead of writing the note.
+I hear something and then I start thinking about it instead of writing the note.
 It's bad.

 ### Career goals